Francie (Barbie): Models and variations

 A German variation of Francie was produced and sold in 1972.
 Made with a different head mold, but the same body type as her US counterparts, she was sold only in Germany and produced as a standard doll and a "Busy" variation.
 These dolls had blonde hair and blue eyes.

 In addition to the German issue, there are several Japan market exclusive variations of the Francie doll.
 Francie was hugely popular there, and the Japanese market dolls, and exclusive fashions produced for them, are the most valuable and sought after items amongst collectors today.
 The rarest of all the Francie dolls is the Japanese Sun Sun Malibu Francie.
-Essesntialy a Malibu Francie with deep suntan, but using the original Francie head mould with rooted lashes and long Brunette Sidepart hair, as opposed to the American issue which used the Casey head mould, no rooted lashes, blue eyes and had blonde sideparted hair.
+Essentially a Malibu Francie with deep suntan, but using the original Francie head mold with rooted lashes and long Brunette Sidepart hair, as opposed to the American issue which used the Casey head mold, no rooted lashes, blue eyes and had blonde sideparted hair.
 The dolls were produced in extremely limited number and when they are marketed for sale on the collectors market they command a price of $1000 and upwards.

 Francie has been reproduced by Mattel five times: 1996, as a bend leg doll in brunette with a reproduction swimsuit and Gad-Abouts outfit; 1997, as Black Francie (limited to 5,000 dolls) wearing a reproduction of The Wild Bunch; 2005, as a blonde no-bangs Francie, wearing a reproduction of Smashin' Satin; in 2016, as a brunette wearing a reproduction of Miss Teenaged Beauty; and again in 2022 as Black Francie wearing a reproduction of Floating In.